beqm/gmstasks/README.md

 - Show in progress/completed tracked events
 - button to complete each event
 - button to easily lvl up character
+- button to send current character to dashboard
 - show when completed events reset ( e.g weekly bosses reset on thursday)
 - when symbols dailies are completed, automatically calculate exp